iSEE/iSEEWorkshop2019/README.md

 | **Lab**: Custom panels                        | 20m  |
 | Additional questions                          | 15m  |

+Total: 1h45

 # Workshop goals and objectives

 ## Learning goals

-* Recognize the benefits of integrative data containers such as `SummarizedExperiment` and `SingleCellExperiment` for downstream analyses and visualization
+* Recognize the benefits of integrative data containers such as [`SummarizedExperiment`](http://bioconductor.org/packages/SummarizedExperiment) and [`SingleCellExperiment`](http://bioconductor.org/packages/SingleCellExperiment) for downstream analyses and visualization
 * Outline the unique features of [_iSEE_](http://bioconductor.org/packages/iSEE/) built upon the [RStudio Shiny](https://shiny.rstudio.com) framework
 * Identify biological data that may be combined into insightful graphical outputs
-* Utilize interactive UI components and layouts to efficiently extract information from biological data sets
+* Utilize interactive GUI components and layouts to efficiently extract information from biological data sets
 * Describe how to construct interactive apps and custom panels

 ## Learning objectives

-* Memorize the key information available in `SummarizedExperiment` and `SingleCellExperiment` objects
+* Memorize the key information available in [`SummarizedExperiment`](http://bioconductor.org/packages/SummarizedExperiment) and [`SingleCellExperiment`](http://bioconductor.org/packages/SingleCellExperiment) objects
-* Set up a local environment for running iSEE apps
+* Set up a local environment for running [_iSEE_](https://bioconductor.org/packages/iSEE) apps
-* Interact with components of the iSEE user interface to visually inspect and discuss various data sets
+* Interact with components of the [_iSEE_](https://bioconductor.org/packages/iSEE) user interface to visually inspect and discuss various data sets
-* Identify and locate configurable aspects of iSEE apps
+* Identify and locate configurable aspects of [_iSEE_](https://bioconductor.org/packages/iSEE) apps
-* Practice interactive visualization along a single-cell RNA-sequencing workflow
+* Practice interactive visualization over a single-cell RNA-sequencing workflow
-* Design custom iSEE panels for advanced use cases
+* Design custom [_iSEE_](https://bioconductor.org/packages/iSEE) panels for advanced use cases
 * Imagine use cases and future developments for interactive visualization as part of computational workflows